-Intraocular lenses (IOLs) are used to replace the eyes’ natural lenses during cataract surgery so the patient can see clearly.
+Intraocular lenses (IOLs) are used to replace the eyes’ natural lenses during cataract surgery and refractive lens exchange surgery so the patient can see clearly.
 There are several types of IOLs to choose from, each with different features.
 For example, monofocal lenses restore vision at one distance — either near, intermediate or far — whereas multifocal lenses restore vision at multiple distances.
 Other lenses are also designed to correct presbyopia (age-related visual deterioration).

 If you live in Phoenix, Scottsdale, Mesa or Tempe and want to find out if you are a candidate for Tecnis lenses, please contact Southwestern Eye Center today.

 Important Safety Information – TECNIS® Multifocal Intraocular Lens (IOL)

 Indication: TECNIS® Multifocal intraocular lenses are indicated for primary implantation for the visual correction of aphakia in adult patients with and without presbyopia in whom a cataractous lens has been removed by phacoemulsification and who desire near, intermediate and distance vision with increased spectacle independence.
 The intraocular lenses are intended to be placed in the capsular bag.

 Risks: As with many things, there may be a trade-off.
 If you decide to have a multifocal lens, your use of glasses may decrease, but at the cost of losing some of the sharpness of your vision.
 Even with glasses, this loss of sharpness may become worse under poor-visibility conditions such as dim lighting or fog.
 There may also be some visual side effects, such as halos and glare from lights at night, that are more common than with a monofocal IOL.
 Halos are rings of light that you may notice when looking directly at a source of light, such as oncoming car headlights.
 Glare is a scattered light effect that can appear around a source of light.